DORA legislation

 While DORA compliance initially requires investment and effort, the legislation offers significant long-term benefits:

-- Better cooperation with third parties: With clear guidelines for IT suppliers, the security of outsourced services is improved.
+• Better cooperation with third parties: With clear guidelines for IT suppliers, the security of outsourced services has been improved.

 DORA and the Future of the Financial Sector